zemclauchlan/Holocron/ISD/2 - Digital Applications/_topics/theory/Pathfinding.md

 ![aStarSolution](ISD/2%20-%20Digital%20Applications/_topics/theory/images/aStarSolution.png)

-> [!important] It's important to note that in the example above, there is only one cost listed for travelling each edge.
+> [!info] It's important to note that in the example above, there is only one cost listed for travelling each edge.
 In reality there can be many costs.
 If you consider a GPS navigation system, there would be traffic, speed limit, accidents, roadworks, number of traffic lights or roundabouts etc.
 > The A* Algorithm can take any number of costs associated with the edges and nodes to find the most efficient path.

 ## Different Cost, Different Path